Baro007/customgpt/README.md

 ### API Requirements

-This project relies on several external APIs to function properly.
-You'll need to obtain API keys from the following services:
+This project relies on several external APIs:

 1. **OpenAI API**:
    - Used for GPT-4 and Whisper models